Relation between $f$-vectors and $d$-vectors in cluster algebras of finite type or rank 2: Restoration formula of cluster algebras of rank 2

 \end{definition}

-We are ready to describe a cluster expansion formula for the cluster algebras of rank 2.
+We are ready to describe a cluster expansion formula for cluster algebras of rank 2.

-\begin{theorem}[{\cite[Theorem 1.11]{llz}}] We fix a cluster algebra $\Acal(B)$ such that $B$ is given by \eqref{rank2mat2}.
-For every $d$-vector $\dd= $, the cluster variable $x_\dd$ corresponding to $\dd$ is given by the following equation:
+\begin{theorem}[{\cite{llz}*{Theorem 1.11}}] For every $d$-vector $\dd= $, the cluster variable $x_\dd$ corresponding to $\dd$ is given by the following equation:

-where the sum is over all compatible pairs $(S_1,S_2)$ in $\mathcal{D}^{[d_1]_+\times [d_2]_+}$. \end{theorem} \begin{remark} In \cite[Theorem 1.11]{llz}, \eqref{eq:greedy-Dyck-expression} is defined for any $(a_1,a_2)\in\ZZ^2$ and is called a \emph{greedy element}. \end{remark} We extend this formula to the principal coefficients version in a way which is analogous to \cite{ls}.
+where the sum is over all compatible pairs $(S_1,S_2)$ in $\mathcal{D}^{[d_1]_+\times [d_2]_+}$. \end{theorem} \begin{remark} In \cite{llz}*{Theorem 1.11}, \eqref{eq:greedy-Dyck-expression} is defined for any $(a_1,a_2)\in\ZZ^2$ and is called a \emph{greedy element}. \end{remark} We generalize this formula to the principal coefficients version in a way which is analogous to \cite{ls}.
 First, we define the $g$-vectors according to \cite{fziv}.
-Cluster variables with the principal coefficients are homogeneous by the following $\ZZ^n$-grading: For any $i\in\{1,\dots,n\}$,
+Cluster variables with the principal coefficients are homogeneous by the following $\ZZ^n$-grading: for any $i\in\{1,\dots,n\}$,

-where $\mathbf{b}_i$ is the $i$th column vector of $B$ (see \cite[Proposition 6.1]{fziv}).
+where $\mathbf{b}_i$ is the $i$th column vector of $B$ (see \cite{fziv}*{Proposition 6.1}).
 We define the $g$-vector $\gg_{i;t}= $ as the degree vector of a cluster variable $x_{i;t}$.
-Like the $f$-vectors, they are independent of the choice of the coefficient system by defining those in the following way: For any $i\in\{1,\dots,n\}$,
+Like $f$-vectors, they are independent of the choice of $\PP$ by defining them in the following way: for any $i\in\{1,\dots,n\}$,

 and for any ,

 where $c_{\ell k;t}$ is the $\ell$th entry of $\cc_{k;t}$ (cf. Remark \ref{independentf}).